erickbrower/dockerhost/README.md

 export DOCKERHOST_MEMORY='4096'
 ```

-Remember to reload the vm with `vagrant reload` after setting any of these.
+Remember to reload the vm with `dh reload` after setting any of these.

 ### Using

-The docker server is installed as a VM, so if the VM isn't running, docker won't work.
-If the `docker` command isn't working, check the VM with `vagrant status`, or restart it with `vagrant reload`.
-A handy shortcut syntax for cd'ing to the dockerhost directory and running a vagrant command is `(cd $DOCKERHOST && vagrant <the command>)`.
-The parens execute the statement in a subshell so you don't actually leave your current directory.
+`docker` shoud now work almost as though it were installed natively.
+Go forth and create containers!

+dockerhost installs a tiny wrapper script called `dh` for managing the VM.
+If you ever need to run a [Vagrant command](http://docs.vagrantup.com/v2/cli/index.html) on your dockerhost, just pass it to `dh` instead.
+Some examples:

+* `dh reload`
+* `dh ssh`
+* `dh status`

+It's really just a shortcut for `(cd $DOCKERHOST && vagrant <the command>)`.
+No magic, just convenience.

 ### Ports

-The 49000 to 49900 port range is forwarded to OS X, so be sure to set the `publish` value for your docker container to something in that range.
+The default Docker port range, 49000 to 49900, is forwarded to OS X. When you publish ports for your containers, be sure to use something in that range.
 Ex., `--publish 49100:8080`.

 ### Shameless Plug